maths38/meta-analysis_package/README.md

-# Meta-analysis of studies with complex knowledge and unexplained heterogeneity
+# A package for meta-analysis of studies with complex knowledge and unexplained heterogeneity
 Copyright (C) 2025 Martin Adamčík, e-mail: maths38@gmail.com
 The source code requires Python 3.12 or above, with Numpy and Scipy packages, and is OS independent.
 This program comes with ABSOLUTELY NO WARRANTY; for details see the license.